Algorithms for twisted conjugacy classes of polycyclic-by-finite groups II: Introduction

 Our primary goal is to construct an algorithm that solves these problems when both \(G\) and \(H\) are polycyclic-by-finite.
-In \cite{dt21-a}, K.~Dekimpe and the present author addressed the case \(G = H\).
+In \cite{dt21-a}, we addressed the case \(G = H\).
 However, that solution does not extend straightforwardly to the case \(G \neq H\).
-Instead, we construct a new algorithm that solves a problem which generalises both \zcref{prob:introproblem1,prob:introproblem2}, for which we first introduce some notation.
+Instead, we construct a new algorithm that solves a problem which generalises both \zcref{prob:introproblem1,prob:introproblem2}.

 Consider the situation from \zcref{prob:introproblem1} and let \(N\) be a normal subgroup of \(G\).
 We denote the set of \((\varphi,\psi)\)-twisted conjugacy classes that intersect \(N\) non-trivially by \({\R}_N[\varphi,\psi]\), and the number of such classes by \(R_N(\varphi,\psi)\).
 We construct the following algorithm.